siddharth1729/siddharth1729/README.md

   Java, Rust, Nginx, PostgreSql,  GitHub Action, AWS services and Docker.
 - Along the way, I developed an interest for lower level systems such as database system, storage engines, protocols, networking, observability and etc.
-- Hence, I've decided to pivot my careers towards working on lower level systems.
+- Hence, I've decided to pivot my careers towards working on parallel computing, performance computing, storage engine, lower level systems.

 To make that a reality, I spend most of my time reading reaserch papers, courses and reading codes